huang-hua1212/interview-1/interview.md

 Please perform below tasks for pre-interview.
 Feel free to contact me if you have any problem for instructions.
 Here is my contact elsvent@ghtinc.com

+This is a evaluation before interview.
+The target for the pre-interview would be understand your skill/learn rate.
+Therefore, below tasks not a **MUST** to perform all.

+We hope you can try to commit even the tasks not complete.
+This will help us to understand your thinking flow.

 ## Github private repo

 After finish below project and push to github private repository.